hyperledger/bevel/docs/source/glossary.md

 Quorum supports dual state, Public State(accessible by all nodes within the network) and Private State(only accessible by nodes with the correct permissions).
 The difference is made through the use of transactions with encrypted (private) and non-encrypted payloads (public).
 Nodes can determine if a transaction is private by looking at the v value of the signature.
 Public transactions have a v value of 27 or 28, private transactions have a value of 37 or 38.

 ### Static nodes
-Static nodes are nodes we keep reference to even if the node is not alive, so that is the nodes comes alive, then we can connect to it.
+Static nodes are nodes we keep reference to even if the node is not alive.
+So that when the nodes comes alive, then we can connect to it.
 Hostnames are permitted here, and are resolved once at startup.
 If a static peer goes offline and its IP address changes, then it is expected that that peer would re-establish the connection in a fully static network, or have discovery enabled.

 ### Tessera
 Java implementation of a general-purpose system for submitting information in a secure way. it is  comparable to a network of MTA (Message Transfer Agents) where messages are encrypted with PGP.
 Contains Node ( Private transaction manager ) and The Enclave.